ciwil/Getting-and-Cleaning-Data-Course-Project/code book.md

 - fBodyBodyGyroJerkMag.

 All three X, Y, Z directions are included.
-The above variables where choosen as they included either mean or std in their original names.
+The above variables where chosen as they included either mean or std in their original names.

 # Transformations